Hyperkeratosis

-Hyperkeratosis is thickening of the stratum corneum (the outermost layer of the epidermis, or skin), often associated with the presence of an abnormal quantity of keratin, and also usually accompanied by an increase in the granular layer.
+Hyperkeratosis is thickening of the stratum corneum (the outermost layer of the epidermis, or skin), often associated with the presence of an abnormal quantity of keratin, and is usually accompanied by an increase in the granular layer.
 As the corneum layer normally varies greatly in thickness in different sites, some experience is needed to assess minor degrees of hyperkeratosis.

 It can be caused by vitamin A deficiency or chronic exposure to arsenic.

-Hyperkeratosis can also be caused by B-Raf inhibitor drugs such as Vemurafenib and Dabrafenib.
+Hyperkeratosis can also be caused by B-Raf inhibitor drugs such as vemurafenib and dabrafenib.

 It can be treated with urea-containing creams, which dissolve the intercellular matrix of the cells of the stratum corneum, promoting desquamation of scaly skin, eventually resulting in softening of hyperkeratotic areas.

 Types

 Follicular

 Follicular hyperkeratosis, also known as keratosis pilaris (KP), is a skin condition characterized by excessive development of keratin in hair follicles, resulting in rough, cone-shaped, elevated papules.
 The openings are often closed with a white plug of encrusted sebum.
-When called phrynoderma the condition is associated with nutritional deficiency or malnourishment.
+When called phrynoderma, the condition is associated with nutritional deficiency or malnourishment.

 This condition has been shown in several small-scale studies to respond well to supplementation with vitamins and fats rich in essential fatty acids.
 Deficiencies of vitamin E, vitamin A, and B-complex vitamins have been implicated in causing the condition.
+Follicular hyperkeratosis is also a symptom in inherited collagen-related diseases of Ehlers-Danlos syndromes and Bethlem myopathy.